LizardByte/Sunshine/docs/source/about/advanced_usage.rst

 **Description**
    Installs the Steam Streaming Speakers driver (if Steam is installed) to support surround sound and muting host audio.

-   ..
-Tip:: This option is only supported on Windows.
+   .. tip:: This option is only supported on Windows.

 **Default**
    ``enabled``